 The 2018 event took place on Thursday, May 10, 2018 in Washington, DC, at The George Washington University’s Dorothy Betts Marvin Theatre.
 SAMHSA collaborated with state mental health commissioners around the country to identify 18 governors’ spouses who are addressing trauma-informed care and children’s mental health issues in their states.
 Six of these first spouses, along with the Executive Director of the National Congress of American Indians (NCAI), attended Awareness Day 2018 as Honorary Chairpersons.
 HHS Secretary Alex M. Azar presented each of them with SAMHSA’s Special Recognition Award.
-Watch the archived webcast and learn more about this event today.
+Watch the archived webcast (2 hours, 5 minutes).

 Awareness Day 2017

 Awareness Day 2017: “Partnering for Help and Hope” focused on the importance of addressing physical, mental, emotional, and behavioral health needs together when providing services and supports for children, youth, and young adults.